 Please feel free to call/contact us if you want further advice or are indeed looking for accident at work solicitors to handle a claim that you feel you may have.

-How much compensation you might be able to claim for a work accident varies due to various different factors.
-These will include how severe your accident at work is, do you need to take time off from work to recover and if you do for how long, who else may be affected by your work injury such as family members and so forth.
+How much compensation you might be able to claim for an injury at work varies due to various different factors.
+These will include how severe your work injury is, do you need to take time off from work to recover, and if you do for how long, who else may be affected by your work injury such as family members and so forth.

 Head And Facial Injuries

 - Extremely severe head injury.
 Victims who are unresponsive due to severe brain damage and are unresponsive or what might be referred to as a vegetative state. £264,650 – £379,100.

 - Moderately severe head injury.
 Serenely disabled from brain damage, lost feeling in limbs, change in personality and/or a mental disability. £205,580 – £264,650.